 In a follow-up study, researchers found that retrieval (active recall) was more effective than concept mapping or elaborative study for remembering information.
 Further research has continued to support these findings.

-The SQ3R method is used to remember what you read in a piece of text: maybe a chapter of your history textbook.
-The method has five steps, in order: survey, question, read, retrieve, and review.
+The SQ3R method is an effective way to learn the material you've read in a piece of text, for example, a chapter of your history textbook.
+The method has five steps:

 - Survey: survey or skim the material to get an idea of what it is about.